Efficient engines, high payloads and a five-year warranty

 It's easy to get into, since you sit quite low, but combine this feature with a low roofline, steeply angled windscreen and dashboard that seems to stretch away to the horizon, and we can understand why some people might find it claustrophobic.

 We found visibility fine for manoeuvering around town, however, and the driving position has plenty of adjustability - including a steering wheel with a large amount of reach and rake - so it's an easy van to get comfortable in.

-We also thought the instruments and general dashboard design were very smart, even verging on stylish, but that is of course before it's all covered in plaster dust or other working life residues.
+That said, the instruments and general dashboard design are very smart, even verging on stylish.
 The switches and stalks are Peugeot rather than Toyota-derived, including a pair of rather oddly-shaped gearknob choices.

 Storage space and standard equipment

-Toyota has priced the Proace aggressively, and it certainly appears to be plenty of van for the money.
-But best of all, those diesel engines are efficient.
+Toyota has priced the Proace aggressively, and it represents plenty of van for the money.
+What's more, those diesel engines are efficient.

 Servicing and dealer network